 - 1.5 cups long grained or basmati rice soaked for 30 minutes

-- ¼ heaped cup each of chopped carrots, cauliflower/broccoli, french beans, green peas (fresh or frozen) and carrots. or 1 to 1.5 cups chopped veggies (you can add your choice of vegetables)
+- ¼ cup heaped EACH of chopped potatoes, cauliflower/broccoli, french beans, green peas (fresh or frozen) and carrots - OR 1 to 1.5 cups chopped vegetables of your choice

 - 1 large onion, thinly sliced